 Lastly, within Revelation, the sealing of God’s truth required 144 elders present in a circle around His throne, with each one belonging to a certain tribe so that all twelve could represent Him simultaneously.

-The significance behind this number clearly reaches far beyond its surface-level quantity, showing us how much faith was put into it from our Old Testament Bible’s inception.
+The significance behind this number reaches far beyond its surface-level quantity, showing us how much faith was put into it from our Old Testament Bible’s inception.

 The Symbolism Of The Number 12 In The Bible